Mission: To Prevent and Cure Kidney Diseases Through Research and Innovation

-Established in 2012, the foundation funds the Ben J. Lipps Research Fellowship Program, the Transition to Independence Grants Program, the William and Sandra Bennett Clinical Scholars Program, and the American Society of Nephrology-Harold Amos Medical Faculty Development Program, and the ASN Pre-Doctoral Fellowship Award Program.
+Established in 2012, the foundation funds the Ben J. Lipps Research Fellowship Program, the Transition to Independence Grants Program, the William and Sandra Bennett Clinical Scholars Program, the American Society of Nephrology-Harold Amos Medical Faculty Development Program, and the ASN Pre-Doctoral Fellowship Award Program.

 Ben J. Lipps Research Fellowship Program

 Funding ten new research applicants and ten continuing projects annually, the program distributes $50,000 a year per fellow for two years to conduct original, meritorious research.

 Advancing the independent careers of young investigators in biomedical research, grants of up to $100,000 a year for two years are awarded to applicants within seven years of their initial faculty appointment.
 This program was formerly named the Career Development Grants Program.

 William and Sandra Bennett Clinical Scholars Program